Vargasavour Recipes

 • Remove the logs from the oven and let them rest for 5-10 minutes.
 Carefully unroll the parchment.

-• Tear the doner meat into large pieces (or bite-size pieces if preferred) using your hands or tongs.
+• Tear the homemade doner kebab into large pieces (or bite-size pieces if preferred) using your hands or tongs.

 • Warm pita or lavash.
-Fill with doner meat, lettuce, red onion, tomato, and garlic sauce.
+Fill with doner kebab, lettuce, red onion, tomato, and garlic sauce.
 Serve immediately.

 Notes